Rebates for your Home

 Heat pumps have been in use in warmer climates for decades, but in the past few years have undergone a technology revolution and are now a great heat source in cold climates such as New England.
 These clean heating and cooling technologies can greatly reduce your greenhouse gas emissions, reduce your energy costs, and improve the comfort of your home.
 Learn more about how heat pumps work, whether they're a good solution for you, and how to apply for a rebate by clicking on the links below.

 CMLP gives rebates for 3 types of heat pumps:

 Watch 3-minute videos of Concord residents talking about the heat pump systems in their homes.

 CMLP has contracted with Abode Energy Management (Abode) to provide no-cost technical and educational resources to support our customers who wish to install heat pumps.
 Abode will provide sizing and design support to CMLP customers and contractors to ensure that the installed system delivers the savings and comfort expected, as well as reduces the home’s overall carbon impact.

 Customers can connect with Abode's heating/cooling coaches, at no cost, to ask questions at any point (or at multiple points!) in the heat pump exploration process.

 Residents are eligible for rebates of $1 per LED bulb for a maximum of 50 LED Light Bulbs per year

-EV Level 2 Program: This home charging system installation rebate covers up to $250 on a Level 2 charging system consisting of a 240 volt wiring circuit from your house electrical panel to a NEMA 14-50 outlet or to a home charging station.
+EV Level 2 Program: This home charging system installation rebate covers up to $250 on a Level 2 charging system consisting of a 240 volt wiring circuit from your house electrical panel to a NEMA 14-50 or similar outlet, or to a home charging station.

 EV Miles Program: This off-peak charging incentive offers electric bill credits to EV owners when charging at home is done during off-peak hours: 10 PM to 12 noon, Monday through Friday and all weekend.